Diffeo, Inc.

 Diffeo, Inc. (/dɪfˈiːoʊ/ dif-E-oh), is a software company that developed a collaborative intelligence text mining product for defense, intelligence and financial services customers.

 The Diffeo product is a recommender engine that analyzes text in a user's working documents, such as draft emails and web pages, identifying named entities and proposing related entities.

 Diffeo was founded in 2012 and was acquired by Salesforce in 2019.
 The company grew out of NIST's Text Retrieval Conference where the founding team organized the Knowledge Base Acceleration (KBA) evaluation to measure the effectiveness of recommender engines.

 History

 Founding

 The company was founded by three Hertz Fellows, Dan Roberts, Max Kleiman-Weiner, and John Frank, a co-founder of MetaCarta.
-The name Diffeo comes from a shortening of diffeomorphism, which two of the cofounders were learning about in a class about blackholes by Andrew Strominger.
+The name Diffeo comes from a shortening of diffeomorphism, which two of the cofounders were learning about in a class about black holes by Andrew Strominger.
 Diffeo was one of the first residents in hack/reduce.